1942 Auckland Rugby League season: Round 1

 In the match between Ponsonby and Newton-Mt Albert the referee, H. Tate was injured after becoming “involved in a forward struggle during the last few minutes and injured his leg”.
 He had to be taken to Auckland Hospital.
+Jack Satherley came out of retirement, not having played for Richmond since 1939 and remarkably scored 3 tries from the hooker position.

 Round 2

 Two players were ordered off in the Ponsonby v Richmond match.
 The judicial committee decided to issue “a warning against any rough play” in future matches.

 Round 3

-Mount Albert decided that and their players would bury “the hatchet and threw in their lot to amalgamate with Newton”.
+Mount Albert decided that their players would bury “the hatchet and threw in their lot to amalgamate with Newton”.
 It was reported that “between the two teams a good all-round thirteen is possible”.
 They defeated the Marist-North Shore side 13 points to 2.
 Though as North Shore had still not decided to contribute players to the opposition side their win was effectively over Marist.

 Round 4

 The Marist-North Shore win over Ponsonby was technically the 200th win in North Shore Albions history in first grade competition however as they had still not agreed to officially contribute players to the amalgamated side it is debatable that it should count as the 200th.
-By the 7th round they were contributing players and in the 9th round they did secure a 15-5 win over Ponsonby.
+By the 7th round they were contributing players and in the 9th round they did secure a 15–5 win over Ponsonby.
 Alf Broadhead was ordered off for Richmond in their match with City-Otahuhu.
 The evidence of the incident was heard in committee and it was decided to take no action against him.
 Afterwards Chairman Watson spoke generally, appealing “to all players to support the referees in their difficult task”.
 The issue had arisen due to the “habit of senior players disputing referees’ decisions, with William Mincham, the delegate to the Referees Association saying it “was becoming a common complaint and he endorsed the remarks of the chairman”.
 Claude List made his season debut for the combined Newton-Mount Albert side aged 40.